Different rocks create contrasting landforms and landscapes

 Limestone environments also have distinct underground features.
 You can find out about them here.

-Chalk Landcapes
+Chalk Landscapes

 Chalk is a sedimentary rock made up of calcium carbonate.
-Chalk is porus and allows water to penetrate the rock.
+Chalk is porous and allows water to penetrate the rock.
 Streams only tend to be visible when the rock is saturated.
 Dry valleys are a common feature in areas of chalk.
 These were eroded by fast-flowing surface streams towards the end of the last Ice Age.

-Where the chalk (permeable) meets an impermeable rock (frequently clay) springs form and can be seen when rivers begin to flow at the surface.
-Chalk is eroded by solution.
+Where the chalk (permeable) meets an impermeable rock (frequently clay), springs form and can be seen when rivers begin to flow at the surface; chalk is eroded by solution.

 Chalk forms gentle hills inland (eg the South Downs in southern England) and steep cliffs at the coast (eg the Seven Sisters in Sussex and Flamborough Head).

-Clay Landcapes
+Clay Landscapes

 Clay collapses easily when wet (slumping) and forms gentle landscapes, which are frequently waterlogged.
 It is impermeable and is characterised by having many surface streams.